 Redwoodclan adheres to the traditional warrior code more than the other three clans on the island.
 A redwood cat would never alter, bend, or overlook the code -- to them the code is law.
 This means that a redwood cat would defend their clan with their life, never cross another clans’ established borders, never kill another animal for fun, honor the truce at full-moons and half-moons, and be the first to assist another cat in need.

-Thistleclan warriors are noted for their calculative and secluded nature, brutal wit, dark humor, and loose devotion to the warrior code.
-When the island cats divided into three distinct clans, the warriors who retreated into the needled forest formed their clan based on their desire to revise the warrior code.
-The first Thistleclan cats believed that the warrior code was not strict law, but rather, a set of rules that had to advance as the island evolved.
-This has led Thistleclan to become secluded from the other clans and more individualized in nature.
-Thistleclan warriors find solace in solitude as a communal based clan does not interest them.
-Thistleclan cats are also calculative in all matters, their moves in battle more defensive than offensive, and their conversation coated in wit.
+ThistleClan warriors are noted for their calculative and secluded nature, brutal wit, dark humor, and loose devotion to the warrior code.
+When the island cats divided into three distinct Clans, the warriors who retreated into the needled forest formed their Clan based on their desire to revise the warrior code.
+The first ThistleClan cats believed that the warrior code was not strict law, but rather, a set of rules that had to advance as the island evolved.
+This has led ThistleClan to become secluded from the other clans and more individualized in nature.
+ThistleClan warriors find solace in solitude as a communal based Clan does not interest them.
+ThistleClan cats are also calculative in all matters.
+They are opportunistic in battle, and their conversations are coated in wit.

 - Brutal wit